KMSusindhar/Using-Wireshark---analyzing-web-browser-artifacts-email-header-analysis-/README.md

 Perform activities like opening a website or sending an email through a client (e.g., Gmail via browser or Thunderbird).
 ![image](https://github.com/user-attachments/assets/1a2e75be-f75b-4c55-b980-c0e42f2ca892)

 Stop the capture once done.

+## RESULT:
+Web browser artifacts and email headers were successfully analyzed using Wireshark